An enquiry | Contents

 I asked Hannah’s then spokesman, Alan Nierob, if he still held that position and, if so, if he’d ask Hannah to publicly say what happened.
-Nierob said that he no longer represents Hannah.
+Nierob said he no longer represents Hannah.
 I asked him what really happened.
 He hasn’t replied.

 The autism factor

-Hannah has revealed that she was diagnosed with autism as a child.
 Adults with autism, including those with high functioning autism, can go through rage cycles due to a build-up of anger, which can be expressed as destruction of property, self-injury and causing injuries to others.
 After the episode there’s often a denial of rage and withdrawal into a fantasy that it didn’t happen.